Journal for the Academic Study of Religion

 Selected Chapters:

-JASR publishes research that engages any topic, tradition, or methodology in the study of religion.
-As a generalist journal, we prioritize high-quality submissions that communicate effectively across disciplinary boundaries.
+The journal publishes research that engages any topic, tradition, or methodology in the study of religion.
+As a generalist journal, it prioritizes high-quality submissions that communicate effectively across disciplinary boundaries.

-Historically, the journal has been an important venue for scholarship on religion in the Southern Hemisphere.
-As we have developed an increasingly international orientation, this Antipodean legacy has led us to develop a distinctive interest in the significance of place (see mission statement below).
+Historically, JASRhas been an important venue for scholarship on religion in the Southern Hemisphere.
+As it has developed an increasingly international orientation, this Antipodean legacy led to a distinctive interest in the significance of place (see mission statement below).

 In the open section of the journal, we will continue to publish interdisciplinary scholarship on religion in any geographical area.
 In addition, we welcome submissions for an ongoing thematic section of the journal – ‘Thinking Religion in Place’ – which addresses the way place shapes the methods and materials of religious studies.